MikeyBower93/voyage/README.md

 ## Directory structure
 - `voyage` - this is the root repo, this is the base mono repo, and is called `voyage` as this demo will be a basic travel booking site
 - `infrastructure` - this is the terraform IaC for AWS provisioning
-- `apollo` - this is just a name for one of the elixir backends created (I wanted to name give it a unique name to allow for other service creations in the future)
+- `apollo` - this is just a name for one of the elixir backends created (I wanted to name give it a unique name to allow for other service creations in the future to have a semi "micro-service" approach)

 ## Appendix
 - [Deploying elixir on ECS](https://silbernagel.dev/posts/deploying-elixir-on-ecs-part-1/)